gaissmai/bart/README.md

 ok      github.com/gaissmai/bart    10.455s
 ```

+## Future Improvements

+The BitSet methods Rank0, IntersectsAny and IntersectionTop are crucial for performance
+and could probably be made even faster by SIMD instructions.

 ## Compatibility Guarantees

 The package is currently released as a pre-v1 version, which gives the author the freedom to break